eaknott/product-preview-card-component/README.md

 This project was a good review of basic HTML and CSS flexbox with responsive mobile design in mind.

+I often forget to include height and width properties in the body of CSS in order to properly center containers on the page.

+Frontend Mentor also gave me very helpful notes on better practices for Accessibility.

 ### Continuing development

 Keeping accessibility in mind throughout my work flow in each project.